mgmartinezl/Data-Science-in-AWS/README.md

 ![SageMakerGround](./Images/Amazon-SageMaker-Ground-Truth.png)

-Also, note that this service is similar to the initial one provided by [Amazon Mechanical Turk](https://www.mturk.com/) Turk, which is an outsourcing crowdsourcing marketplace for different jobs and business processes.
+Also, note that this service is similar to the initial one provided by [Amazon Mechanical Turk](https://www.mturk.com/), which is an outsourcing crowdsourcing marketplace for different jobs and business processes.

 #### 1.4.3.
 External marketplace solutions
 The [AWS Marketplace](https://aws.amazon.com/marketplace) puts together different external techonology products and services that can be integrated to the whole Amazon cloud computing ecosystem in the form of applications.
 Popular products in the marketplace are related to one of the following categories: operating systems, security, networking, storage, business intelligence, databases, DevOps and machine learning.